The Renison Tin Mine in Tasmania is the biggest operating tin mine in Australia. It has a production capacity of 680,000tpa of tin.

 There are three shallow sulphide bands containing dolomite, which form the main mineralisation zone.
 The Federal Bassett Fault contains siliceous ores with mineral deposits of quartz, arsenopyrite, pyrrhotite and ilmenite bismuth.

-Renison Tin Mine started production in 1968, and has produced around 23 million tonnes to date.
-The processing plant has a total capacity of 700,000t per annum.
+The Renison tin mine started production in 1968 and its processing plant has a total capacity of 700,000tpa.

 The tin ore is subjected to fine grinding, magnetic separation, and tin flotation processes.
 Tin is recovered using LIMS and WHIMS magnetic separation methods.
 Conventional ball milling using steel media is used to grind the ore.